US-CBP/email-mq-bridge/README.md

 `java -jar .\email-to-queue-0.0.1-SNAPSHOT.jar`

-Please note, there is a current bug with Spring 5.0 and so this project uses an earlier version of spring.
+Please note, there is a current bug with Spring 2.0.x and so this project uses Spring 1.5.x.
 The bug can be found here: https://jira.spring.io/browse/INT-4299.
 When the bug is fixed the project should be tested to migrate to the newer version of spring.